How to choose between 1D and 2D Barcode Symbologies

 SageData is based in Ottawa, Ontario, Canada

 Use 1D, one dimension.
-2D has some very specialised applications, but the majority of system designs are most effective with one dimension symbology.
+2D has some very specialized applications, but the majority of system designs are most effective with one dimension symbology.

 A 1D or one dimension barcode is the barcode most of us are familiar with from the supermarket or hardware store.
 A series of black vertical lines, generally on a white background.
 Information is encoded in the width of the black stripes and the white spaces between them.